EsanSamuel/go-readme-generator/README.md

 ## Features

-`Go_cli` offers a suite of features designed to make README generation seamless and effective:
+`go-readme-generator` offers a suite of features designed to make README generation seamless and effective:

 *   **Intelligent Directory Traversal** 🌲: Automatically scans the current working directory, identifying relevant files and folders to include in the README generation process.
 *   **Configurable Skip Lists** 🚫:
     *   **Default Exclusions:** Comes pre-configured with a list of common directories (`.git`, `node_modules`, `vendor`, `dist`, `build`, `coverage`, `.vscode`, etc.) and files (`.env`, `.gitignore`, `*.lock` files, `*.log`, etc.) to automatically ignore during scanning.
     *   **User-Defined Exclusions:** Allows users to specify additional directories and files to skip, providing fine-grained control over the content included in the prompt.
 *   **AI-Powered Content Generation** 🤖: Integrates with the Google Gemini API to process collected project data and generate detailed, well-structured, and clear `README.md` content.
-*   **Optional `config.md` Integration** ⚙️: Supports an optional `config.md` file in the project root, enabling users to provide additional context, specific instructions, or custom sections to the AI for a more tailored README output.
+*   **Optional `prompt.md` Integration** ⚙️: Supports an optional `prompt.md` file in the project root, enabling users to provide additional context, specific instructions, or custom sections to the AI for a more tailored README output.
 *   **Structured README Output** 📄: Generates `README.md` files adhering to a predefined, high-quality structure including: Project Title, Description, Features, Installation, Usage, Folder Structure Explanation, Technologies, and License.
-*   **Dynamic Prompt Construction** 📝: Builds a comprehensive AI prompt by concatenating scanned project content with the optional `config.md` and explicit instructions for the AI on README structure and formatting.
+*   **Dynamic Prompt Construction** 📝: Builds a comprehensive AI prompt by concatenating scanned project content with the optional `prompt.md` and explicit instructions for the AI on README structure and formatting.
 *   **Automated File Output** 💾: Writes the AI-generated content directly to a `README.md` file in the project's root directory.

 ## Installation

-To get `Go_cli` up and running on your system, follow these steps:
+To get `go-readme-generator` up and running on your system, follow these steps:

 ### 1. Prerequisites 📦